Voted a Best Hotel in the WORLD on Travel + Leisure's 2024 IT List

 About

-About Norumbega
+About The Norumbega

 The Norumbega, nestled along a lush, scenic stretch of Route 1 overlooking Penobscot Bay, is one of Maine’s most distinguished hotels.
 Situated within the High Street Historic District of Camden, Maine, the boutique hotel offers eleven unique and elegant guest rooms, including two luxurious suites, and a full service bar + small bites menu several nights a week.
 With endlessly elaborate wooden trimmings, several prominent fireplaces throughout the house, expansive landscaped grounds, and a quiet yet personable service, we know you are going to enjoy your stay at The Norumbega.